Flushing Remonstrance: Account of John Bowne

 John Bowne's account of the Flushing Remonstrance and its aftermath is found in his journal of events.
 Bowne, who had arrived in 1651, soon began to host Quaker meetings in his home, although he did not convert until 1659.
 He was to become a leader of American Quakers and a correspondent of Quaker founder George Fox.

 Later history

-The earliest copy of the document dates also from 1657 as an official copy of the original, but the original has been lost.
-This early copy is in longhand, on moderately severely damaged and degraded paper, yet essentially complete.
+The earliest version of the document in English dates also from 1657 as an official copy of the original, but the original, likely in Dutch, has been lost.
+This early handwritten copy suffered singeing in the burning of the New York State Capitol in 1911, yet remains essentially complete.
 It has seldom been in public anywhere.

 The Queens Borough President's Office held a celebration of the 350th anniversary of the Remonstrance in 2007.
 Descendants of the signers, Bowne, Stuyvesant, and the arresting officer were invited and in attendance, and the original copy of the Remonstrance was brought down from the State Archives in Albany for several weeks' public display.

 Bowne Park, John Bowne High School, and an elementary school in Flushing, Queens are named in John Bowne's honor.

 PS 21 in Flushing is named after Edward Hart, the writer of the Remonstrance.